Real estate is the "King" of collateral assets.

 In the short term, experts remain optimistic that the bad debt ratio will peak in the first half of 2025 before starting to cool down thanks to low interest rate policies and debt restructuring solutions being implemented.

-However, in the long term, over-reliance on real estate as a “fulcrum” for credit can make the banking system vulnerable to unpredictable fluctuations in this market – where the value of collateral does not always reflect the real risk of the loan.
+However, in the long term, over-reliance on real estate as a “fulcrum” for credit can make the banking system vulnerable to unpredictable fluctuations in this market – where the value of collateral does not always reflect the actual risk of the loan.

-A recent banking industry analysis report published by VPBankS Securities Company shows that although the financial data for the first quarter of 2025 of banks are still under audit, "other income" items - especially from debt recovery - have recorded a significant increase, reflecting the positive impact from the real estate market.
+A recent banking industry analysis report published by VPBankS Securities Company shows that although the first quarter 2025 financial data of banks are still under audit, "other income" items - especially from debt recovery - have recorded a significant increase, reflecting the positive impact from the real estate market.

-Mr. Nguyen Xuan Binh - Director of Analysis Department of KB Securities Vietnam Company (KBSV) - commented that the reason for the high increase in bad debt ratio in previous years was due to the decline in profits of real estate enterprises, combined with difficulties in mobilizing capital through bond channels, causing the cash flow to repay debt to be blocked.
+Mr. Nguyen Xuan Binh - Director of Analysis Department of KB Securities Vietnam (KBSV) - commented that the reason for the high increase in bad debt ratio in previous years was the decline in profits of real estate enterprises, combined with difficulties in mobilizing capital through bond channels, causing the cash flow to repay debt to be blocked.

 Obviously, the controlled recovery of the real estate market is creating a positive spillover effect, not only for businesses in the industry but also helping credit institutions improve asset quality, consolidate financial foundations and enhance resilience to potential macroeconomic risks in the coming time.